cspr-rad/kairos-spec/src/spec.typ

 === Centralized L2

 Decentralized L2s require many complex problems to be resolved.
 For example, everyone involved in the L2 must get paid, including the storers and provers.
 In addition, we must avoid any trust assumptions on individual players, making it difficult to provide reasonable storage options.
 Instead, this requires a complex solution such as Starknet's Data Availability Committee.
-Each of these issues takes time to resolve, and doing all this within the proof of concept is likely to prevent the project from ever launching into production.
+Each of these issues takes time to resolve, and doing all this within the project's version 0.1 is likely to prevent the project from ever launching into production.
 Therefore, a centralized L2 ran by the Casper Association is an attractive initial solution.
 This poses the question, what are the dangers of centralized L2s?
 - Denial of service: The L2 server could block any user from using the system
 - Loss of trust in L2: The L2 server could blacklist someone, thereby locking in their funds.
 This opens up attacks based on blackmail.
 - Loss of data: What if the L2 server loses the data?
 Then we can no longer confirm who owns what, and the L2 system dies a painful death.